Green coffee bean is one of the most talked by ingredients in the world of dietary supplements.

 Another study involving 30 healthy adults from age 18-40 concluded that green coffee bean supplements could boost cognitive performance, lower blood glucose levels and minimize blood pressure .

-On the other hand, some weight-loss studies involving this ingredient are inconclusive.
-For instance, some research published in Diabetes Metabolic Syndrome and Obesity back in 2012 was uncertain.
+Research published in Diabetes Metabolic Syndrome and Obesity back in 2012 was uncertain.
 This study included 16 overweight individuals ages 22-46.
 It lasted for 22 weeks, but different participants were administered different doses of green coffee bean extract.
 This led to confusion regarding the results .